learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

    preserving the newly created `README.md` file in the history of the repository
 5) `git branch -M main` ensures the default repository branch is set to `main`
-6) `git remote add orgin git@github...` associates the remote GitHub repository with the new local repository.
+6) `git remote add origin git@github...` associates the remote GitHub repository with the new local repository.
 This association is given the name `origin`.
 7) `git push -u origin main` pushes the commit we just created to the remote repository.